IATI/IATI-Extra-Documentation/en/activity-standard/overview.rst

 ========
 These overview pages provide initial guidance and information about the **IATI activity standard**.

-These are intended as initial overview of the key aspects of the **IATI activity standard**.

 Further guidance, examples and details can be found in the :doc:`reference <activity-standard/reference/>` section.

 .. toctree::